spyking-circus/spyking-circus/docs_sphinx/code/config.rst

-    cc_merge       = 0.975      # If CC between two templates is higher, they are merged dispersion     = (5, 5)     # Min and Max dispersion allowed for amplitudes [in MAD] smart_search   = True       # Parameter to activate the smart search mode smart_select   = False      # Parameter to activate the smart selection of centroids (beta) noise_thr      = 0.8        # Minimal amplitudes are such than amp*min(templates) < noise_thr*threshold
+    cc_merge       = 0.975      # If CC between two templates is higher, they are merged dispersion     = (5, 5)     # Min and Max dispersion allowed for amplitudes [in MAD] smart_search   = True       # Parameter to activate the smart search mode smart_select   = False      # Experimental: activate the smart selection of centroids (max_clusters is ignored) noise_thr      = 0.8        # Minimal amplitudes are such than amp*min(templates) < noise_thr*threshold
     remove_mixture = True       # At the end of the clustering, we remove mixtures of templates